psamuels00/echo-api/README.md

 ## Formatting and Whitespace

+Newlines or one of the makers described above are required before any of the selectors (HEADER, PATH, PARAM, JSON, or BODY)

 The vertical bars may be included in environments where it is hard to insert newlines into the value, or to define multiple rules on a single line.
 The at symbol (@) and greater than symbol (>) can also be used like the vertical bar.
-For example, the following lines are equivalent to the rules specification above:
+For example, the following lines are equivalent to the rules specification in #Selection Rules above:

     200 | PATH: /delete/ text: error | PARAM:dog /fido|spot/ text: Hi {dog} | text: OK
     200 > PATH: /delete/ text: error > PARAM:dog /fido|spot/ text: Hi {dog} > text: OK

+Spaces are ignored at the beginning of any line in the rules specification with one exception.
+If the content of a rule spans multiple lines, spaces are only removed from the first line.
+They are copied verbatim on subsequent lines.

 Blank lines following a text rule are considered part of the response content, whereas blank lines following a file rule are ignored.
 Spaces may be added to the rules to